videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 ### `unmuteMic()`

-- By using the `unmuteMic()` function of the `useMeeting` hook, local participant can publish audio to other participants.
+- By using the `unmuteMic()` function of the `useMeeting` hook, the local participant can publish their audio to other participants.

   - You can only call this method when the local participant is not broadcasting audio to others.

-- You can pass customised audio track in the `unmuteMic()` method by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).
+- You can also pass a customised audio track in the `unmuteMic()` method by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).

 - Audio stream of the participant can be accessed from the `micStream` property of the `useParticipant` hook.

 ### `muteMic()`

-- By using the `muteMic()` function of the `useMeeting` hook, local participant can stop publishing audio to other participants.
+- By using the `muteMic()` function of the `useMeeting` hook, the local participant can stop publishing their audio to other participants.

 - You can only call this method when the local participant is broadcasting audio to others.

 ### `toggleMic()`

-- By utilizing the `toggleMic()` function of `useMeeting` hook, local participant can start or stop publishing audio to other participants based on the current state of the mic.
+- By utilizing the `toggleMic()` function of `useMeeting` hook, the local participant can start or stop publishing their audio to other participants based on the current state of the mic.

-- You can pass customised audio track in the `toggleMic()` method by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).
+- You can also pass a customised audio track in the `toggleMic()` method by using [Custom Audio Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).

-- Audio stream of the participant can be accessed from the `micStream` property of the `useParticipant` hook.
+- The audio stream of a participant can be accessed from the `micStream` property of the `useParticipant` hook.

 #### Example